ofeksadlo/lichess-cheat/README.md

 3) You need to extract the exe file you downloaded and in main.py code, change the path to your stockfish engine exe file.
 4) About the stockfish.set_depth(16) you can put higher values.
 The higher the value the more accurate the prediction But it's also slower.
 Using set depth 16 I tied against stockfish level 8 so it's preety strong as it is.
-5) Open up liches site log in and open a game.
-Now open the program and choose your color.</br>
+5) 1) Open up a game while logged in to lichess (Playing as anonymous will change the board size and mess everything</br>
+    Also it's only tested on chrome and on 100% zoom while logged in).</br>
+   2) During the freeze time open up the program choose your starting color.
+And alt+tab back to the browser (Don't use your</br>
+    mouse).</br>
-   Keep in mind that after you open the program.
-Don't click on your mouse anywhere</br>
+    Keep in mind that your mouse clicks from that moment matters.</br>
-   but the board (Don't drag pieces).
+    So play like that: 1 click represent the from cell and 1 click represent the to cell when it's your turn.</br>
+    No dragging pieces.</br>
+    No checking youtube for a second</br>
+    It will mess everything and the program will crash</br>

+***Keep in mind lichess would most definetly ban you for playing against other players.</br>
+Play only against bots!***

 # Compatibility Issues